 With geology formed over the past two billion years, yes billion, the

-277 mile-long canyon itself is believed to have been started around five
+277 mile-long canyon itself is believed to have been started around

 to six million years ago.
 It was formed by the flow of the Colorado

-River, which still flows through it and continues to erode the geology
+River, which still flows through it and continues to erode the

 along its course.
-The Grand Canyon is up to 18 miles wide in places and
+The Grand Canyon is up to 18 miles wide in places

 up to a mile deep.
 Imagine standing on the edge, looking down a sheer